All in One View

 | Lifespan | 5–10 years | 5-10 years | 30+ years |

 SSDs allow data to be accessed almost instantly and are typically 10–100× faster than HDDs.
-LTO tapes offer the slowest access speeds, but they remain the preferred option for storing cold data due to their low cost and great energy efficiency.
+LTO tapes offer the slowest access speeds, but they remain the preferred option for storing cold data due to their low cost, low embodied emissions and great energy efficiency.

 Data Centres

-The carbon emissions associated with the computers in a data centre are covered by the same considerations above.
+The carbon emissions associated with the computers and storage devices in a data centre are covered above.
 As purpose built facilities, data centres can host more specialised equipment and benefit from economies of scale.
 They also have additional emissions sources beyond the individual servers they house.

 Data centre embodied emissions: